 The RAF’s primary Jet training aircraft is the BAE T.1 Hawk.
 This highly successful aircraft is used around the world for the training role as well as some variants for light attack and air defence.
-Of the 176 in use with RAF, 88 have been converted to the T.1A version, to fulfill as secondary Air Defence role with the fitting of two AIM-9L Sidewinder missiles.
+Of the 176 in use with RAF, 88 have been converted to the T.1A version, to fulfill a secondary Air Defence function with the fitting of two AIM-9L Sidewinder missiles.
 These are meant purely for UK airspace and not intended for deployment.

 Canberra PR Mk.9

 Over 900 Canberra’s were produced in the UK during the 1950’s, the last 23 of them built were the English Electric Canberra PR Mk.9.
 Entering service with the RAF in 1958 these Photo Reconnaissance specialists were still serving in 1994, and indeed only retired in 2006 after 55 years!
 Based at Marham, No.12 Squadron RAF ‘Harry’s Mob’ operates 12 of them.
 The outstanding feature of this aircraft is its ability to operate at 50,000 feet, certainly rivaled by the USAF ‘U-2’ and ‘SR-71’ but not many other airframes could operate at that altitude.